News

 The lab welcomes Andrew Aldercotte and Max McCarthy as incoming Ph.D students!
 Andrew and Max will both join the lab this summer.

-February 2020 – Rachael gives a talk, ‘Quantifying the role of rare species and their contribution to uncertainty in ecosystem services estimation,’ at the World Biodiversity Forum in Davos, Switzerland (Davos Conference Center below).
+February 2020 – Rachael gives a talk, ‘Quantifying the role of rare species and their contribution to uncertainty in ecosystem services estimation,’ at the World Biodiversity Forum in Davos, Switzerland – wondered why people were wearing masks in the airport on the way home . . .

 January / February 2020 – Congratulations to Dr. Michael Roswell (now of University of California, Davis) and Dr. Colleen Smith (now of University of Ottawa) for successfully defending their Ph.D theses, and to Lucia Weinman for passing her Ph.D qualifying exam!